Listen to Ensemble Hilka on WNYC’s Soundcheck live on the air! (Broadcast on Nov 28, 2011).

 Yevhen Yefremov is a foremost Ukrainian expert in polyphonic singing styles of Central and Northern Ukraine.
 In addition to his prominence in the Ukrainian academy as pedadogue and writer, he is also the founder of the important revival choir Drevo, which spearheaded much of the revival and interest in village-based singing practices since the dissolution of the Soviet Union.
 As a graduate student, Yefremov collected songs from the villages in and around Chornobyl, and now holds a rare archive of these nearly lost songs.

 In November 2011, Yevhen Yefremov traveled to New York City for intensive work with Ensemble Hilka, a new group that includes some of NYC’s most prominent folksingers.
 From December 1-4, the Chornobyl Songs Project presented a series of concert-performances in Princeton, NJ; New York City (with the Ukrainian Women’s Choir); Philadelphia; and Washington, DC.

 The project concluded with a recording of the repertoire, sponsored by the Sparkplug Foundation.
-The recording is forthcoming on Smithsonian Folkways.
+The recording was released on Smithsonian Folkways in April of 2015.